BrainExplore: Large-Scale Discovery of Interpretable Visual Representations in the Human Brain: Introduction

 \section{Introduction}

 Understanding how the human brain represents visual information is a long-standing challenge.
 The visual cortex encodes a rich hierarchy of features that support object recognition, scene understanding, and visual reasoning.
 Yet, the structure of these representations and their underlying organization in the brain remain largely unknown.
 Functional Magnetic Resonance Imaging (fMRI) has become a dominant tool for studying how the human brain processes visual information, providing a non-invasive window into cortical activity while participants view natural images~\cite{allen2022massive,Horikawa2017GenericDecoding}.
 It measures brain activity across the brain, parceled into tiny volume elements (``voxels'').
 Over the past decades, fMRI researchers have sought to interpret these complex voxel-level patterns to uncover the structure of visual representations in the brain.
-Early work targeted retinotopic maps and low-level features~\cite{Engel1997CerebCortex,Sereno1995Science,DeYoe1996PNAS,Kamitani2005NatNeurosci,Tootell1995Nature}, while later studies examined higher-level semantics using category-selective analyses~\cite{weiner2011not,downing2001cortical,Adamson18,Jain23,kanwisher2006fusiform}, data-driven fMRI decompositions~\cite{ecker2007detecting,Huth12,van2024core,zhao2025separate,khosla2022highly} and image–brain models~\cite{ccukur2013functional,hwang2025silico,braindiffusion,neurogen}.
+Early work targeted retinotopic maps and low-level features~\cite{Engel1997CerebCortex,Sereno1995Science,DeYoe1996PNAS,Kamitani2005NatNeurosci,Tootell1995Nature}, while later studies examined higher-level semantics using category-selective analyses~\cite{weiner2011not,downing2001cortical,Adamson18,Jain23,kanwisher2006fusiform}, data-driven fMRI decompositions~\cite{ecker2007detecting,Huth12,van2024core,zhao2024separate,Khosla22} and image–brain models~\cite{ccukur2013functional,hwang2025silico,braindiffusion,neurogen}.

 However, fMRI signals are high-dimensional, comprising tens of thousands of brain voxels per subject that reflect a vast range of possible visual concepts, while available image-to-fMRI datasets remain relatively small.
 As a result, current studies often focus on specific properties (e.g., faces, places, food), or on particular brain regions, such as face-selective (FFA) or place-selective (PPA).
 Moreover, analyses typically rely on manual inspection, making it difficult to scale interpretations across many fMRI patterns and visual concepts.
 These limitations highlight the need for scalable, automated tools capable of discovering and explaining visual representations across the entire cortex.